 There are two departments that make up the School of Social Policy:

 The School of Social Policy has vast experience of welcoming students from all over the world.
 Over the years many students have successfully completed their degrees and enjoyed the experience of living and studying in the City of Birmingham.
 For further information on the support that we offer International students and examples of our International projects and collaborative work, please visit the International section of our website.

-The School of Social Policy offers a number of exciting undergraduate programmes in a number of areas of social policy, including crime, policing, health, social care, housing and communities.
+The School of Social Policy offers a number of exciting undergraduate programmes in a number of areas of social policy, including health, social care, housing and communities.
 The School also offers a degree programme in Policy, Politics and Economics (PPE), which specialises in the study of cutting-edge, real-world issues in a way that cross the boundaries of traditional disciplines.

 The School of Social Policy also runs what is believed to be the oldest, continually running social work training programme in the UK, which has been running since 1908.